dojo/docs/dojo/hasClass.rst

 .. contents::
    :depth: 2

-Returns a boolean depending on wether or not a node has a passed class string.
+Returns a boolean depending on whether or not a node has a passed class string.

 =====
 Usage